therealthapa/case2025-multimodal/README.md

 ## Sample Code ##

-Sample code for the PrideMM dataset is available at [MemeCLIP](https://github.com/SiddhantBikram/MemeCLIP)
+Sample code for the dataset used in this task is available at [MemeCLIP](https://github.com/SiddhantBikram/MemeCLIP)

 ## Publication ##